Maze Runner: The Death Cure: Plot

-Meanwhile, Lawrence rallies his rebels outside the city before he blows a hole in the city wall and sacrifices himself to allow his allies and the infected people to storm the city.
+Meanwhile, Lawrence rallies his rebels outside the city before sacrificing himself to blow a hole in the wall, allowing his allies and the infected people to storm the city.
 Gally saves Thomas, Newt, and Minho from WCKD soldiers.
-While Minho and Gally go to get the serum from Brenda, Thomas gets a pendant from Newt before Newt passes out.
-Teresa transmits her voice throughout the city and tells Thomas that his blood can save Newt if only he will return to WCKD.
-Newt, nearly consumed by the Flare, regains consciousness, attacks Thomas, and begs Thomas to kill him.
-When Thomas refuses, Newt stabs himself with his own knife.
+While Minho and Gally go to get the serum from Brenda, Thomas gets a pendant from Newt before he passes out.
+Teresa transmits her voice throughout the city and tells Thomas that his blood can save Newt if he returns to WCKD.
+Nearly consumed by the Flare, Newt regains consciousness and attacks, then begs Thomas to kill him.
+When he refuses, Newt fatally stabs himself with his own knife.
 Thomas returns to the WCKD facility and confronts Paige.

-While she talks with him, Janson, having caught the Flare, kills her and uses a sedative on Thomas.
-Thomas wakes up inside the facility.
+While Paige talks with Thomas, Janson, who is also infected by the Flare, kills her and sedates him.
 Teresa successfully removes some of his blood.
-She hears that Janson is interested only in curing himself and others whom he deems worthy.
-Teresa attacks Janson and frees Thomas, who fights with Janson.
-The fight ends when Thomas releases two Cranks, who kill Janson.
-With the building on fire, Thomas and Teresa escape to the roof.
-The rest of the team arrives on a berg.
-Teresa helps Thomas on board but dies when the building caves in.
+When she hears that Janson is only interested in curing himself and others he deems worthy, Teresa knocks him out and frees Thomas.
+Thomas then fights with Janson and releases two Cranks, who kill him.
+With the building on fire, Thomas and Teresa escape to the roof, and she gives him the cure.
+The rest of the team arrives on a Berg.
+Teresa helps an injured Thomas on board, but the building collapses, and she falls to her death.

-The group escapes with the rest of the Immunes and the Right Arm to a safe haven, where the remaining population lives in safety.
-Thomas discovers that the pendant that Newt gave him had a note in it.
-He reads the note in which Newt tells him to look after everyone before he thanks Thomas for being his friend.
+The group escapes with the rest of the Immunes to a safe haven island where the remaining population can live safely and rebuild civilization.
+Thomas discovers that Newt's pendant has a note in it, asking him to look after everyone and thanking him for being his friend.